-Next, we survey the literature that examines the existence of DNWR using data from the 1970s.
+Next, we survey the literature that examines the existence of downward nominal wage rigidity using data from the 1970s.
 The issues over DNWR, along with those over the optimal inflation rate, have been discussed extensively since the 1990s, when many of the industrialized countries experienced low inflation.
 The pioneering paper on the subject was McLaughlin (1994).
-Subsequently, a series of papers followed in the United States to deal with the problems inherent in the data and testing methods he used.
+Then, a series of papers followed in the US to deal with the problems inherent in the data and testing methods used by McLaughlin (1994).
 These papers use longitudinal data tracking the same business establishments or individuals with various methods.
 These were also followed by studies using data from other industrialized countries, such as Canada, European countries, and Japan.
 Table 1 provides a summary of some of this literature.

 As is clear from Table 1, most of the literature using data from the 1970s finds the existence of DNWR.
-That is, the downward rigidity of nominal wages was a common thread among industrialized countries from the 1970s, regardless of differences in the data, the period, or the testing methods.
+That is, the downward rigidity of nominal wages was a common thread among industrialized countries from the 1970s, regardless of differences in the data, the period or the testing methods.

 We also find two important points from Table 1.
-One is that the extent of downward rigidity varies depending on the country analyzed.
-For example, Altonji and Devereux (1999), Fehr and Götte (2005), and Kuroda and Yamamoto (2003b) use similar methods to examine the extent of DNWR in the United States, Switzerland, and Japan, respectively.
-Comparing the results, nominal wages in Japan exhibited considerably less downward rigidity than those in the United States or Switzerland.
-The data on Switzerland used by Fehr and Götte (2005) include periods of extremely low inflation, as do the data on Japan in Kuroda and Yamamoto (2003b).
+One is that the extent of downward rigidity varies depending on country analyzed.
+For example, Altonji and Devereux (2000), Fehr and Götte (2005), and Kuroda and Yamamoto (2003b) use similar methods to examine the extent of DNWR in the US, Switzerland, and Japan, respectively.
+Comparing the results, nominal wages in Japan exhibited considerably less downward rigidity than those in the US or Switzerland.
+The data on Switzerland used by Fehr and Götte (2005) include periods of extremely low inflation, just as the data on Japan in Kuroda and Yamamoto (2003b).
+Thus, it is unlikely that the observed differences in the extent of DNWR were affected by the level of inflation.
+Furthermore, Knoppik and Beissinger (2004), who applied Kahn's (1997) method to nominal wage data of the 12 euro-zone countries compiled by the same methods for the same period, find considerable differences in DNWR?